House of Representatives

 President Theodore Roosevelt established the first national wildlife refuge on Pelican Island, Florida, in 1903 to protect imperiled bird species from the commercial feather trade.
-Today, there are over 560 refuges and 38 wetland management districts encompassing more than 150 million acres in the refuge system.
+Today there are 566 refuges and 38 wetland management districts encompassing more than 150 million acres in the refuge system.

-The National Wildlife Refuge System (NWRS) is managed by the US Fish and Wildlife Service and attracts more than 47 million visitors each year.
-According to the USFWS, most wildlife refuges are in or near urban areas, with “at least one wildlife refuge … within an hour’s drive of most major cities and more than 260 wildlife refuges … near smaller cities.”
+The NWRS is managed by the US Fish and Wildlife Service (USFWS) and attracts more than 47 million visitors each year.
+According to the USFWS, most wildlife refuges are close to (or even in) urban areas, with “at least one wildlife refuge … within an hour’s drive of most major cities and more than 260 wildlife refuges … near smaller cities.”

 Current Status of Trapping in the National Wildlife Refuge System

-Body-gripping traps—such as snares, Conibear traps, and steel-jaw leghold traps—are inhumane and inherently nonselective, meaning they indiscriminately injure and kill nontarget animals, including raptors, rabbits, endangered and threatened species, and even pets.
+Body-gripping traps—such as snares, Conibear traps, and steel-jaw leghold traps—are inhumane and inherently nonselective, meaning they indiscriminately injure and kill nontarget animals, including endangered and threatened species and even pets.